etCeO/WbSrvrLb1Py/README.md

 ## SOURCES

-- only resources we learned in class :>
+- Content learned in this course and previous courses.